Free Auto Insurance Comparison

 In order for you to avoid a fine and keep your rates low, scroll down to read our summary of Oklahoma’s state laws.

-Car insurance is legally required in the state of Oklahoma.
-As stated before, motorists in Oklahoma must have the required amount of minimum car insurance and proof of financial responsibility.
+Auto insurance is legally required in the state of Oklahoma.
+As stated before, motorists in Oklahoma must have the required amount of minimum auto insurance and proof of financial responsibility.

-While Oklahoma state law requires all vehicles to have car insurance, car insurance companies can refuse to give coverage to high-risk drivers.
+While Oklahoma state law requires all vehicles to have auto insurance, auto insurance companies can refuse to give coverage to high-risk drivers.

 The DMV tells high-risk drivers to turn to Oklahoma’s Automobile Insurance Plan if they are unable to find providers willing to insure them.